Bid Procedures for Hosting a Short Course Meet

 - If applicable, meet hosts apply for Outreach funding.

 - Meet hosts are responsible for securing a facility and paying all expenses and fees.

 - Meet hosts are responsible for procuring and paying rental fees for any equipment that is necessary to run a championship meet.
 This includes a complete timing system with touch pads.

 - CSI will order 1-6 medals and event winner caps.
 Hosts will inventory awards they distribute and submit payment to CSI for used awards.
-Unused awards must inventoried and returned to Sue Husta, Awards Chair.
+Unused awards must inventoried and count sent to firstname.lastname@example.org.
 Clubs will be billed for awards that are not returned by May 1.
 Costs are approximately $2.00 per medal and $2.50 per event winner cap.
 CSI will provide club scoring trophies.
 Settlement of awards and caps is due in the CSI office 14 days after the meet.

 - Host club and officials working the meet shall adhere to CSI Warm-Up Procedures.

 - Age Group qualifying times must be included in the Regional Championship meet database and printed meet program.

 - T-shirt vendor arrangements will be made by CSI.